tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

    :width: 80%
    :align: center

 It contains two :ned:`StandardHost`'s, which are connected by switches (:ned:`EtherSwitch`) to a :ned:`Router`.

-The hosts are present in the simulation, and contain an :ned:`ExtUpperEthernetInterface`, they are also present in the host OS.
+  The hosts contain an :ned:`ExtUpperEthernetInterface`, they are also present in the host OS.

+- the vlc sender will send the video stream to the address out the router
+- the router will perform NAT to the address of the TAP interface of the receiver host
+- this is required so that the packets enter the simulation
+- otherwise they would use the loopback interface

+- the configuration
+- the scripts start the simulation and the streaming

+The sender application will stream the video to the address of the router in the simulation.
+The router will perform network address translation to rewrite the destination address to the address of the receiver host's Ext/Tap interface. **V1** This is required so that the video packets enter the simulation; if they were sent to the receiver host's ext/tap interface, they would go through the loopback interface.
+**V2** This is required so that the video packets enter the simulation, instead of going through the loopback interface.

+The configuration...

 ..
 The hosts contain an extupperethernet interface...